hackedbyagirl/offensive-windows-ansible/README.md

 # Make sure you're able to run the script in powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force

-# Upgrade to powershell 5.1 with automatic login and reboots
+# Upgrade to powershell 5.1 with automatic login and reboots using powershell
+.\Upgrade-Powershell.ps1 -version 5.1 -username "Username" -password "Password"

+# Using Command Prompt
 powershell.exe -ExecutionPolicy Bypass -File Upgrade-Powershell.ps1 -version 5.1 -username "Username" -password "Password"
 ```
 Once completed, you will need to remove auto login and set the execution policy back to the default `Restricted `` for Windows clients, or ``RemoteSigned` for Windows servers).
 You can do this with the following PowerShell commands: